diskoverdata/diskover-docs/source_files/user_basic_file_search.md

 Q) **Rating**: Is based on the last modified time, the older the higher the rating and the brighter the icon.

->🔆 You can right-click an item in the search results pane to access other opening/sharing features.
+>🔆 &nbsp;You can right-click an item in the search results pane to access other opening/sharing features.
 Those are associated with the browser you are using, not Diskover, so the choices and results may differ per browser and are not supported by Diskover.

 <h4 id="file_attributes">Directory and File Attributes View</h4>